ooni/probe-cli/internal/enginenetx/DESIGN.md

 tactics from the fallback because that allows us to include two bridge tactics and two DNS tactics, as explained below when we discuss the `bridgePolicy` policy.)

-As an additional optimization, when reading from the fallback, the `statsPolicy` will automatically exclude TCP endpoints that have failed recently during their TCP connect stage.
-By doing this, we avoid wasting time with known-to-be-broken endpoints.

 ## bridgePolicy